-[ Editor’s Note: It was nice to see a good review article over the wide ranging affliction of chronic pain, something with which more than a few of VT’s old war horses have had to contend, and with some success.
+[ Editor’s Note: It was nice to see a good review article on the wide-ranging affliction of chronic pain, something with which more than a few of VT’s old warhorses have had to contend, and with some success.

-As we are such a closeknit group, good news about anything that works about anything involving enjoyment of life hurdles gets spread around quickly.
+As we are such a close-knit group, the good news about anything that works about anything involving enjoyment of life hurdles gets spread around quickly.
 We also have folks with some sheepskins on the subject.

 Unfortunately this is such a widespread affliction, it has always drawn the carnival barker hucksters salivating over the prospects of profiting from people’s pain.
 And by that I do not mean curing it, but treating it, the kind that goes on and on until patients don’t have a dime left.

 Mr. Frank was one of the 50 million chronic pain sufferers until he found a doctor who fixed him with an eight-week program of PRT, (pain reprocessing therapy).
 This was not hypnotherapy that has had mixed results for a long time.Psychotherapist Dr. Alan Gordon